 A minimum of 50% of the owners all flats in the block will need to participate, although you can get moving with the enfranchisement before this threshold is reached, so long as the 50% is eventually reached.
+Without that 50% participation rate, your freeholder can refuse to sell the freehold to you.
 This is particularly important as many potential participants won’t join or commit until they know for certain that the enfranchisement will go ahead.
 This is the sort of chicken-and-egg situation which needs ironing out in the very early stages.

 However, it’s worth bearing in mind that the whole process of collective enfranchisement is often much simpler in smaller blocks.
 So if you live in a small block of, say, four flats – you only need one other leaseholder to join in.
 On the other hand if your particular block has 100 flats – getting another 49 individual lease owners to agree to join in, and then to keep them on board throughout the process, is far from simple.

 This doesn’t present a particular problem.
 As with an absent freeholder and lease extension, the answer is an application to court for a Vesting Order.
 Our team can help you with that.

 Click here to read about enfranchisement with a missing freeholder.